eladkarako/emdr/README.md

 <br/>
 <img src="resources/face-near-screen.png" />
 <br/>
-If you are using a mobile-device with a screen size about 6Inch try to hold the screen about 5CM from your nose, to maximize the amount of movement the eyes can do.
+If you are using a mobile-device with a screen size about 6Inch try to hold the screen about 5CM from your nose, to maximize the amount of movement the eyes can do, <br/>
+if you switch to horizontal/landscape mode please reload the page, and it will be shown better.
 <br/>
 <img src="resources/mobile_screen_hold.png" />
 </li>